Helping HR Navigate Digital Change and Transformation

 4. Technology & Data

-More successful transformation programs take a business-driven approach to technology and data.
+More successful digital HR programs take a business-driven approach to technology and data.
 The following elements drive their technology roadmap: an HR technology strategy informed by business priorities, a disciplined intake process and digital leverage points.

 They have an integrated digital HR platform with the following capabilities: built-in leading practices and scalability; interoperability - optimizing information exchange across technologies, devices and channels; and seamless integration of enterprise and third-party applications.

 Data excellence is also paramount for these organizations.
 They have a well-defined data governance model and data controls.
 Good data accuracy and reliability is what fuels effective HR systems and processes that employees and downstream systems rely on.
-Without accurate and reliable data, the HR organization is unable to unlock next level functionality and capability needed to scale and mature as the business demands and challenges demand.
+Without accurate and reliable data like skills and competencies, the HR organization is unable to unlock next level functionality and capability needed to scale and mature as the business demands and challenges require.

 Together, a clear technology strategy, an integrated digital platform and data excellence can ensure: